Looking for something else?

 Up until three months ago, Microsoft was on track to release a significant new version of Exchange to be built on the SQL Server 2005, or Yukon, data store.
 This release was expected in 2006.
 At Tech Ed 2004, the company said it had altered its course and killed the platform, code-named Kodiak.
 Executives said Microsoft was opting to deliver a stream of releases that delivered messaging features in incremental waves.

 The first of those releases will come in September when Microsoft releases its Best Practices Analyzer for Exchange.
-This tool captures information about various server parameters, including some
+This tool captures information about various server parameters, including some details of third-party tools.
+It is beneficial to customers in that it helps ensure that their Exchange networks are set up in the recommended ways, Thompson said.

 The second release will be Exchange Edge Services, which is due out in 2005.
 This release will be an SMTP relay, which also provides some antivirus, antispam features at the edge of the enterprise.